Lingjie-wang/sdu_cs_se_project/README.md

 ## test branch

-Creating a new branch is quick AND simple.
+Creating a new branch is fast AND simple.